BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_4__create_an_objective_chomping_space_cabbage.md

 ```
 So here we have that if the distance between the turtle and cabbage is less than 20 then we will hide the cabbage (food).

 Step 7.
 Save and run the module, move your turtle to collide with the cabbage.
-Now that works, it will be a fairly boring game just to hide the cabbage so to make it more interesting what we will do is once the turtle collides (eats) the cabbage we move it to a random position.
+Now that works, it will be a fairly boring game just to hide the cabbage so to make it more interesting what we will do is once the turtle collides (chomps) the cabbage we move it to a random position.
 For this to work we first need to import the random library:
 ```python
 # Turtle Graphics Game – Space Turtle Chomp
 import turtle